rickballard/CoCivium/docs/public-profile.md

 My former career chased fortune by making billionaires richer.
 I was making U$50k/week by the 1990's, but it hollowed me out.
 I then hid in academia for many years, hoping it might show me a safer, more comfortable path.
 Then, very late in life for most, I had a kid.

-You may know, parenting can be isolating and thankless.
-But slowly, it also showed me how profoundly ignorant I had been about myself, for four decades!
+You may know that parenting can be isolating, and thankless.
+But slowly, it can also show you how profoundly ignorant one can be about oneself, and for four decades!
 The awakening was simple but deep: **serving good people, who may also serve good people, is a purpose more meaningful than wealthy lifestyles.**

 Then a bus took out the airport taxi I was riding in.
 My brain needed to repair, so I floundered.
 I spent the next 20-years retired, working pro-bono while researching the World’s issues and its economic and political sufferings, analysing a digitizing society that feels as aggitated as an elephant on a tightrope.